KarrieK/CIJ_CommandLine/README.md

 * `pwd` - stands for print working directory

-If we want to move back one directory we can do so easily using `cd ..` or two directories `cd ../..`
+If we want to move back one directory we can do so easily using `cd ..` or two directories `cd ../..` or Or `cd ~` to return to the home directory

 Ok so maybe we want to move some of our files into a new directory.
 Let's make that new directory first

 * `mkdir` - make directory.
 This command makes a new directory in the filesystem at the location you have navigated to

-Let's create a new directory and call it 'command_line':
+Let's create a new directory and call it 'CIJ_Data':

-`$ mkdir command_line`
+`$ mkdir CIJ_Data`

 What command will tell us if that worked?